ortexx/express-brute-store-sequelize/README.md

 }

 const bruteStoreOptions = {
-  tableName: 'ExpressBrute', // this is default name
+  tableName: 'ExpressBrute', // this is a default name
   fields: { key: Sequelize.STRING }, // you can merge model fields
   modelOptions: { timestamps: false } // you can merge model options };